The Ultimate Online Privacy Guide for JournalistsLast Updated by Lucca RF on March 12, 2020

 Every journalist needs to protect themselves online with strong security tools — from hackers, state-sponsored operatives, and others who actively work to prevent damning stories from being published.

-Make sure you keep yourself, your colleagues, and your sources safe.
-By following these 12 steps to staying private online, you can keep your stories and investigative pieces secure until they’re ready to be published.
+By taking your first steps towards staying private online, you can keep your stories and investigative pieces secure until they’re ready to be published.